Outdoor Wedding Venues - Private Estates

 If you plan to hold your ceremony in a public place, be sure to check with local council or Parks Victoria to confirm whether a permit is required and the conditions of the permit.
 Conditions may relate to site and insurance fees, bond payment, hire duration, maximum group size, alcohol consumption and whether structures such as marquees and market umbrellas can be erected.

-Looking for a little more outdoor inspiration?
-Take a look at my blog Outdoor Wedding Venues - Private Places
+Take a look at my blog Outdoor Wedding Locations - Private Estates

 Sally Hughes